pruett/ruby-patterns/themes/inheritance-vs-composition.md

 While inheritance shines in its ability to extend objects effortlessly, maintain code hierarchy, and [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) up code, there is no denying the tight coupling that exists between subclass `B` to its superclass `A`.

 Imagine `A`'s behavior evolving over time, and how it will effect its subclasses.
 This is a big consideration when dealing with inheritance.
-Often, superclasses support mulitple subclasses and complexity increases even further; a simple change in functionality could trickle down and break previous functionality.
+Often, superclasses support multiple subclasses and complexity increases even further; a simple change in functionality could trickle down and break previous functionality.
 This is where inheritance starts to decay.

 ### Composition